Amiirhrg/Amiirhrg/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...You can send me E-mail : ramezani.a@me.iut.ac.ir
 - 😄 Pronouns: Good luck
-- ⚡ Fun fact: Actually I live in Iran , please help me to left here
+- ⚡ Fun fact: Actually I live in Iran , please help me to leave here!

 <!---
 Amiirhrg/Amiirhrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.